marshallflax/vision/README.md

 mindmap
  Transformative Technologies
-  "Git" and "GitHub"
+  Git and GitHub
     Transparent low-overhead collaboration.
     Simple visibility into every version of every document.
     Works well on any sort of text files
-  "Markdown" and "Mermaid"
+  Markdown and Mermaid
    Beautiful documents with low overhead layout and diagrams from text files.
    Once documents are merely text, then we can use advanced collaboration tools designed for code.
-  "Integrated Development Environments, eg VSCode" "One tool to install; one tool to learn; one tool to teach."
+  Integrated Development Environments, eg VSCode
+   One tool to install; one tool to learn; one tool to teach.
    A Swiss Army knife: it renders Markdown, talks to Git and GitHub, gives immediate feedback on syntax, does spell checking, and offers a vibrant culture of free extensions.
 ```